dannyradden/game-of-life/README.md

 Click 'Next Generation!' to watch cells grow and die

+You can change the GameOfLife props column and width in App.js to change the grid size

 ### Rules of life:

 1. Any live cell with fewer than two live neighbors dies, as if caused by underpopulation.